dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Converting Schematics To PCB

 Most of the time, schematics are created with the aim of producing a PCB.
 So how do you convert your schematic to a PCB in EasyEDA?
-You just need to take is to click the PCB icon on the toolbar with the title **Convert project to PCB**.
+You just need to to click the PCB icon on the toolbar with the title **Convert project to PCB**.

-**Note:** *Before converting, you need to use Design Manager to check all the components(packages/footprints) and nets(connection) to ensure no error exist.*
+**Note:** *Before converting, you need to use the Design Manager and Footprint Manager to check all the components, nets(connection) and packages/footprints to ensure no errors exist.*

 ![](images/076_Schematic_ConvertToPCB.gif)